Adaptive clinical trial design with delayed treatment effects using elicited prior distributions: Model Parameterisation and Prior Distributions

-In this section, we reintroduce the parameterisation and notation for DTEs, as found in our previous work.\cite{Salsbury2024} Assume we are planning a survival trial, with two groups: the control group and the experimental treatment group.
+Assume we are planning a survival trial with two groups: the control group and the experimental treatment group.
 We denote the hazard function for the control group as $h_c(t)$ and the hazard function for the experimental treatment group as $h_e(t)$.
-In a typical survival trial, we usually assume that patients in the experimental treatment arm may immediately benefit from the intervention compared to those in the control arm; that is, $h_e(t)\leq h_c(t)$, $\forall t$.
+In a typical survival trial, we assume that patients in the experimental treatment arm may immediately benefit from the intervention compared to those in the control arm; that is, $h_e(t)\leq h_c(t)\forall T$.

 In a trial in which a DTE is thought likely to occur, we make a different assumption.
 We assume that the hazard function for the experimental treatment group is the same as that of the control group until a certain time $T$, which represents the delay in the experimental treatment taking effect.
-After time $T$, we assume that the experimental treatment group starts experiencing some benefit relative to the control group, that is
+After time $T$, we assume that the experimental treatment group begins to experience some benefit relative to the control group:

 where $h_e^*(t)\leq h_c(t)$ describes the benefit of the experimental treatment relative to control.\cite{Fine2007}